Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Abstract

 \section{Abstract}

-We present the application of the data-driven branch of the MURaM code, which follows the evolution of the actual active region over 4 days and reproduces many key coronal extreme-ultraviolet (EUV) emission features seen in remote sensing observations.
-Radiative magnetohydrodynamic (MHD) simulations that account for sophisticated energy transport processes, such as those in the real corona, have been extended with the ability to use observations as time-dependent boundaries, such that the models follow the evolution of actual active regions.
+We present the application of the data-driven branch of the MURaM code, which follows the evolution of the active region 11640 over 4 days starting from 2012 December 30 at 12:00 UT and reproduces many key coronal extreme-ultraviolet (EUV) emission features seen in remote sensing observations.
+Radiative magnetohydrodynamic (MHD) simulations that account for sophisticated energy transport processes, such as those in the real corona, have been extended with the ability to use observations as time-dependent boundaries such that the models follow the evolution of actual active regions.
 This opens the possibility of a one-to-one model of a target region over an extensive time period.
 We use a hybrid strategy that combines fast-evolving idealized zero-$\beta$ models that capture the evolution of the large-scale active region magnetic field over a long time period and sophisticated radiative MHD models for a shorter time period of interest.
-Synthesized EUV images illustrate the formation of coronal loops that connect the two sunspots or fan out to the domain boundary.
-The model reveals in three-dimensional space the finer structures in the coronal heating and plasma properties, which are usually concealed behind the EUV observables.
+The synthesized EUV images illustrate the formation of coronal loops that connect the two sunspots or fan out to the domain boundary.
+The model reveals in three-dimensional space fine structure in the coronal heating and plasma properties, which are usually concealed behind the EUV observables.
+The volumetric heating rate in bright coronal loops is proportional to $\mathbf{B}^{2}$.
 The emission-measure-weighted line-of-sight velocity, which represents the Doppler shift of a spectral line forming in a certain temperature range, reveals vigorous dynamics in plasma at different temperatures and ubiquitous MHD waves, as expected in the real solar corona.

 \keywords{Radiative magnetohydrodynamics (2009), Magnetohydrodynamical simulations(1966), Solar magnetic flux emergence (2000), Solar corona (1483), Solar active regions(1974), Solar extreme ultraviolet emission (1493)}